Home Compare DVN vs IFX.DE

 Profitability

-On profitability, Infineon Technologies AG is positioned higher in the group, while Devon Energy Corporation is closer to the middle.
+Infineon Technologies AG sits in the stronger part of the group on profitability, while Devon Energy Corporation is closer to mid-pack.

 Valuation — Dominant Gap